tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

   **Note**: When exporting the diagram as **PostgreSQL**, the table schemata are automatically generated.

-With the design tool open in your browser, demonstrate how to begin setting up a simple data model based on today's activities:
+* With the design tool open in your browser, demonstrate how to begin setting up a simple conceptual data model based on today's activities:

   ```sql
   Employee